Racial Justice at MVUUF

 We seek to empower MN Valley and its membership to work together toward healing the past wounds of racism as well as dismantling the current systems of white supremacy culture (see UUA definition https://www.uua.org/justice/dismantle-white-supremacy) within ourselves, our congregation and the broader community.
 Our work includes educating and training our congregation on the historical and current impacts of systemic racism and white privilege on society and the environment as well as advocacy, self-reflection and relationship-building with community partners with whom we share common cause.

-We are working to Pass the 8th Principle at MVUUF at our annual meeting in May of 2021.
+In May of 2021 MVUUF passed the 8th Principle at our annual meeting.
 Click here for more information.

 What does the 8th Principle say?